How to use an oven: preheating and cooking tips

 Preheating your oven is a crucial part of achieving a great cooked meal.
 Food needs the continuous heat to cook evenly and thoroughly, and preheating your oven can prevent overcooking or undercooking.
 Allow time for proper preheating, and avoid opening the door so the heat doesn’t escape.

 While you can use the temperature a recipe calls for if you’re using an electric oven, convection ovens may need lower temperatures than conventional or electric ovens.
 Subtracting 25ºF from the temperature a recipe calls will give you the temperature you should use, though temperatures may vary based on your oven and food you’re preparing.
 For more specific information on your ovens’ temperature settings, check your owner’s manual.
+And also learn how to calibrate your oven to get the temperature back to where it should be.

 How long does it take to preheat an oven?